 - The love and affection were alienated and destroyed by a third party’s acts.

 - The wrongful and malicious acts of the third party produced the alienation of affection.

 North Carolina case law has defined such terms as “malicious” and “good and loving.”
 The terms are not as clear or understandable as they would appear at first read.
 For example, the requirement for a good and loving marriage is not a requirement for a perfect marriage.

 The Alienation of Affections Claim

-The claim for alienation of affections is typically filed in the superior court division in North Carolina.
-In the past I have also filed them in district court where I wanted to try to fast-track the process (typically district courts are easier to get hearing dates in).
-Teh complaint for alienation of affections sets out the relevant facts and is served on the defendant.
+The claim for alienation of affection is typically filed in the superior court division in North Carolina.
+In the past, I have also filed them in the district court where I wanted to try to fast-track the process (typically district courts are easier to get hearing dates in).
+The complaint for alienation of affection sets out the relevant facts and is served on the defendant.
 Once service is made by a sheriff’s deputy or certified mail, it is typical to demand documents and information from the defendant related to the case, such as emails, phone records, expense receipts, etc.

 Do not be surprised if the defendant asks for documents and information to defend the claim.
 The defenses to alienation of affections could be based on a denial that there was a loving relationship at home and/or that the defendant did anything wrong.